tjelvar-olsson/biologists-guide-to-computing/source/structuring-and-storing-data.rst

 We need some way of structuring our data.
 In computing there are several well defined data structures for accomplishing this.
 Three data structures of particular interest are lists, dictionaries and graphs.
-Lists and dictionaries are generally useful and graphs are of particular interest in biology.
+Lists and dictionaries are generally useful and graphs are of particular interest in biology and chemistry.

 A list, also known as an array, is basically a collection of elements in a specific order.
 The most common use case is to simply go through all the elements in a list and do something with them.
-For example if you had a stack of CVs on your desk you could go through them and depending on whether or not the font was too small you could through them in the bin or not.
-This is similar to what we did with the FASTA file in :doc:`first-steps-towards-automation`, if a line did not contain the expression "OS=Homo sapiens" it was ignored.
+For example if you had a stack of Petri dishes you might go through them, one-by-one, and only keep the ones that had single colonies suitable for picking.
+This is similar to what we did with the FASTA file in :doc:`first-steps-towards-automation`, where we only retained the lines contain the expression "OS=Homo sapiens".

 Because lists have an order associated with them they can also be used to implement different types of queuing behaviour such as "first-in-first-out" and "first-in-last-out".
 Furthermore, individual elements can usually be accessed through their numerical indices.
+This also means that you can sort lists.
+For example you could stack your Petri dishes based on the number of colonies in each one.

+.. sidebar:: Zero vs one-based indexing

+    In many programming languages (C, C++, JavaScript, Perl, Python, to name a few) lists use a zero-based indexing scheme.
+In other words the first element of the list is accessed using the index 0, the second using index 1, etc.
+    However, be warned, this is by no means a universal rule as many languages use a one-based indexing scheme, example include Awk, Fortran, Mathematica, Matlab.

 A dictionary, also known as a map or an associative array, is an unordered collection of elements that can be accessed through their associated identifiers.
-In other words each entry in a dictionary has a name, the identifier, and a value.
-For example, suppose that you needed to store information about the flowering time for different species of flowers.
+In other words each entry in a dictionary has a key, the identifier, and a value.
+For example, suppose that you needed to store information about flowering times for different species of flowers.
 In this case it would make a lot of sense to have a system where you could look up the flowering time information based on the species name.